kotsiossp97/fs22-mod-directory-changer/README.md

 ![Latest Version][lastVersion-shield] ![Repo Size][size-shield] ![Last Commit][lastCommit-shield] ![Downloads][downloads-shield]

+## About
 This a small app developed using React and Electron.

 It's purpose is to handle the directory of the mods for the game Farming Simulator 22.

+## Features
+- Enable / Disable mod directory override
+- Quickly change the active mod directory
+- Save custom directories with friendly name
+- Directly launch the game from the app
+- Light / Dark Mode

 ## Note
 The available directories on first launch are for reference.
-You can edit the available directories, through the option on the app bar.
+You can edit the available directories, through the option under the menu button on the app bar.

 ## Download
 You can download the app through the Releases link of GitHub.